50 College Freshman Tips I Wish I Knew Before My First Year

 31. Feeling lost is normal

 Freshmen often interpret confusion as personal failure.
-Uncertainty is part of transition, so give yourslef sometime and don’t be hard on yourself.
+Uncertainty is part of transition, so give yourself some time and don’t be hard on yourself.

 32. Maintain basic routines